-- You must have access to an ExtraHop system with a user account that has system and access administration privileges. - Your must have at least one NTP server that you want to monitor. - You must have a remote syslog server that can receive data from the ExtraHop system. - You must have familiarity with JavaScript ☑. - Familiarize yourself with the concepts in this walkthrough by reading the Open Data Streams & section in the ExtraHop Admin UI Guide & and the Triggers & section in the ExtraHop System User Guide &. - Familiarize yourself with the processes of creating triggers and configuring open data streams by completing the Trigger Walkthrough And the ODS Walkthrough .
+- You must have access to an ExtraHop system with a user account that has system and access administration privileges. - Your must have at least one NTP server that you want to monitor. - You must have a remote syslog server that can receive data from the ExtraHop system. - You must have familiarity with JavaScript ... - Familiarize yourself with the concepts in this walkthrough by reading the Open Data Streams section in the ExtraHop Admin UI Guide and the Get started with triggers section in the ExtraHop System User Guide

+... - Familiarize yourself with the processes of creating triggers and configuring open data streams by completing the Trigger Walkthrough And the ODS Walkthrough ...